NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1a_selfpaced.md

    $ git add wxobs20170821.txt
    ```

-By adding this datafile to our directory, we have made a change that is not yet reflected in our Github repository.
+By adding this datafile to your directory, you have made a change that is not yet reflected in our Github repository.
 Type "git add" and then the name of the altered file to stage your change.

 9. [git] Commit the file to the *git repository*: